wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-identity-defend-attacks/includes/investigate-attacks.md

-You’ve learned that you can use Microsoft Defender for Identity to detect for different kinds of attacks to your organizations’ identities.
+You've learned that you can use Microsoft Defender for Identity to detect for different kinds of attacks to your organizations' identities.
 But as the security analyst for your organization, you also need to be able to understand them and so that you can address them and prevent them from happening again in the future.

-Here, you’ll learn how to perform investigations in response to attacks.
+Here, you'll learn how to perform investigations in response to attacks.

 ## Investigate malicious activity